maxsspot/numberle/README.md

-Numberle is a web game similar to Wordle that my friend gave me the idea for.
+Numerale is a web game similar to Wordle that my friend gave me the idea for.